ZhangSteven/factset/README.md

 ## Todo

-1. Need to get SEDOL code for equity;
+1. Add NAV cross checking after position generated.

+2. Add test cases for tax lot, dividend receivable, and factset position.

+## Fund Accounting
+Dividend handling may generate accounting transactions:

-5. ask fund accounting, whether they have changed or created any dividend entry?
+1. ask fund accounting, whether they have changed or created any dividend entry?

-6. if HSBC is going to pay dvd in USD, but we want HKD, so what is going to happen?
+2. if HSBC is going to pay dvd in USD, but we want HKD, so what is going to happen?

 ## Known Issues